Archive for the ‘ChurchTech’ Category

 Something that has saved a great deal of effort is that the author of Events Category (Weston Ruter) has provided an excellent write-up.
 Reading this I can at least superficially evaluate it without having to download and test it.

-Pro—The aforementioned write-up and I think it is maintained though there is a suggestion that it does not work with Wordpress 2.5+.
+Pro—The aforementioned write-up and I think it is maintained though there is a suggestion that it does not work with WordPress 2.5+.

 Uses extra metadata on standard posts.
 Hence search and ordinary posts listings work.
-In addition, the output method uses the Wordpress loop with additional template tags so customising it is flexible and straight forward.
+In addition, the output method uses the WordPress loop with additional template tags so customising it is flexible and straight forward.

 Supports start and end dates and times and hence Multi-day events.